TWS is a Great Training Option for Everyone

-MIG welding is often the first type of welding people learn when they are beginning to weld.
+MIG welding (Metal Inert Gas welding), is often the first type of welding people learn when they are beginning to weld.
 It can be one of the easiest welding techniques, as well as one of the most affordable, portable and versatile.

-If you’re just getting started with MIG welding or already enrolled in welding classes, the following 5 tips can help with laying down a good weld.
+If you’re just getting started with MIG welding or already enrolled in welding classes, the following 5 MIG welding tips for beginners will help you build confidence and start laying clean, strong welds.

-Signs of a Good vs. Bad Weld Bead
+Basics of MIG Welding: Good vs. Bad Welds

 There are many different types of weld beads, including stringer beads, weave beads and whipped beads.
 No matter what kind of bead, experienced welders are usually familiar with what a clean, strong weld looks like.